NVIDIA/NeMo/docs/source/asr/speaker_recognition/results.rst

 Speaker Label Inference
 ------------------------

-Speaker label Inference, is to infer speaker labels using speaker model with known speaker labels from enrollment set.
+The goal of speaker label inference is to infer speaker labels using a speaker model with known speaker labels from enrollment set.
 We provide `speaker_identification_infer.py` script for this purpose under `<NeMo_root>/examples/speaker_tasks/recognition` folder.
 Currently supported backends are cosine_similarity and neural classifier.

 The audio files should be 16KHz mono channel wav files.

-Script takes two manifest files:
+The script takes two manifest files:

 * enrollment_manifest : This manifest contains enrollment data with known speaker labels.
 * test_manifest: This manifest contains test data for which we map speaker labels captured from enrollment manifest using one of provided backend